BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: Experiments

 In experiments, we utilized a combination of three singing voice datasets: the AI-Hub Guide Vocal Dataset~\cite{dataset_aihub_guidevocal}, the AI-Hub Multi-Singer Singing Dataset~\cite{dataset_aihub_multisinger}, and an in-house collection of diverse vocal recordings.
 The combined dataset comprises 12,287 samples (509.67 hours).
 Each sample consists of a singing voice recording of a song accompanied by a MIDI file containing pitch, duration, lyrics, and other related information.
 The audio signals were resampled to 22.05 kHz with 16-bit quantization.
 We extracted vocal pitches using the Praat-Parselmouth library~\cite{parselmouth}, and then converted them to the semitone scale.
 Mel-spectrograms were extracted using a hop size of 256, an FFT window size of 1024, a window length of 1024 samples, and 80 Mel bins.

 The modules in BERT-APC require training data tailored to their purposes.
-For example, the Stationary pitch predictor requires in-tune samples, whereas the detuner requires highly detuned samples covering a wide range of realistic pitch deviations.
-To obtain these subsets without any pre-trained modules, we first estimate a sample-level pitch error $\bar{\delta}$ for each recording: for every note $i$ with interval $I(i)$, we compute a note-wise pitch error $\tilde{\delta}_i$ from the mean of the 30--70th percentile of the vocal pitch sequence $\{p_t\}_{t \in I(i)}$, and then average it over all notes in the sample.
-We rank all recordings by $\bar{\delta}$ and group the lowest 10\% as in-tune, the middle 80\% as moderately detuned, and the highest 10\% as highly detuned subset.
+For example, the stationary pitch predictor requires in-tune samples, whereas the detuner requires highly detuned samples covering a wide range of realistic pitch deviations.
+To obtain these subsets without any pre-trained modules, we first estimate a sample-level pitch error $\bar{\epsilon}$ for each recording by averaging the note-level pitch error $\epsilon_i$ over all notes in the sample.
+We rank all recordings by $\bar{\epsilon}$ and group the lowest 10\% as in-tune, the middle 80\% as moderately detuned, and the highest 10\% as highly detuned subset.

 The distribution of pitch errors across the three subsets is shown in Fig.~\ref{fig:subset_histograms}.
 For the moderately and highly detuned subsets, 10\% of the data was allocated for validation and another 10\% for testing, with the remaining samples used for training.
 As a result, the dataset was divided into training (9,828 samples, 406.43 hours), validation (1,229 samples, 44.45 hours), and test sets (1,230 samples, 58.79 hours).
 The in-tune subset was exclusively used for training the stationary pitch predictor, while the highly detuned subset was used to train the detuner.
-The note pitch predictor was trained on the moderately detuned subset.
+The CNPP was trained on the moderately detuned subset.
 The training data for the note segmentator encompasses all training subsets.